Woife5/discord-bots-ts/README.md

 To finally start the development version of the bot run:

-    yarn start
+    pnpm start

 This will transpile and run the bot with `node`.
 Version 18 of `node` is used in production so it would be wise to also use it for development although it may also work with other version.
-If any files change you have to stop the running process using `Ctrl+C` and run `yarn start` again.
+If any files change you have to stop the running process using `Ctrl+C` and run `pnpm start` again.
 Otherwise the changes will not be applied.